To CBD or Not to CBD

 Possible Health Benefits

-CBD has several claimed benefits including pain relief, reduction of anxiety and depression, anti-inflammatory, reduce cancer symptoms of nausea and vomiting, acne reduction, lowering of blood pressure, and a variety of other effects.
-However, the clinical studies supporting these claims are often in questions due to a limited number of subjects, poor control, and lack of double-blinding.
+CBD has several claimed benefits including pain relief, reduction of anxiety and depression, anti-inflammatory, reduced cancer symptoms of nausea and vomiting, acne reduction, lowering of blood pressure, and a variety of other effects.
+However, the clinical studies supporting these claims are often in question due to a limited number of subjects, poor control, and lack of double-blinding.